macrocosm-os/pretraining/docs/validator.md

 1. Go to the [Hugging Face website](https://huggingface.co/).
 2. If you don’t already have an account, create one.
 Otherwise, log in.
+3. Go to the [dataset's website](https://huggingface.co/datasets/bigcode/the-stack) and agree to their terms of use.
+You should immediately gain access to their dataset.
-3. Once logged in, click on your profile icon in the top-right corner, and select **Settings**.
+4. Click on your profile icon in the top-right corner, and select **Settings**.
-4. In the settings menu, locate and click on **Access Tokens**.
+5. In the settings menu, locate and click on **Access Tokens**.
-5. Under the Access Tokens section, click **New token** and generate a token with write permissions.
+6. Under the Access Tokens section, click **New token** and generate a token with write permissions.
-6. Copy the generated token.
+7. Copy the generated token.

 ### Step 2: Create a `.env` File in the `pretraining` Directory